British Academy Postdoctoral Fellowships

 2015-16 call for proposals will be open from 26 August 2015 to 7 October 2015.

 The aim of the British Academy in making these awards is to offer opportunities for outstanding early career researchers to strengthen their experience of research and teaching in a university environment which will develop their curriculum vitae and improve their prospects of obtaining permanent lecturing posts by the end of the Fellowship.
 The primary emphasis is on completion of a significant piece of publishable research, which will be assisted by full membership of an academic community of established scholars working in similar fields.

 - Applicants must be supported by the UK host institution in which they wish to hold the Fellowship

 - Applicants must be within three years of the award of a doctorate (for the 2015-16 competition this means either already having been awarded a doctoral degree following a viva voce examination held on or after 1 April 2013; or having a reasonable expectation that they will have submitted and had their thesis examined by 1 April 2016)

 - Applicants must be a UK or EEA national, or have completed a doctorate at a UK university.
 Any applicant who does not fall into one of these categories must demonstrate a strong prior association with the UK academic community, for example through already having been employed in a temporary capacity (longer than twelve months) at a UK university

 Number of Awards : 45 awards are expected to be offered

-Closing Date: Application is via a two-stage selection process.
-The next deadline, for outline applications for award in 2015-16 is at 5pm on 7 October 2015.
+Closing Date : Application is via a two-stage selection process.
+The deadline for outline applications for award in 2015-16 is at 5pm on 7 October 2015.
 Applicants invited to Stage Two, will complete that application in early 2016.